RichieHonor/richiehonor.github.io/docs/index.md

  * **[Data analysis and visualization for *"Assessing the prevalence and correlates of antenatal cannabis consumption in an urban Canadian population: A cross-sectional survey"*](Kaarid_et_al_2021_SupplementaryMaterial.html)** (scientific article)

 Here is the code used to perform statistical analyses and generate figures for this medical study.
 This was a collaboration between myself and medical staff at McMaster University in Hamilton, Ontario.
-This article has been accepted for publication with the journal [CMAJ Open](http://cmajopen.ca).
+This article has been published with the journal [CMAJ Open](https://www.cmajopen.ca/content/9/2/E703).